 Another unexpected benefit of my trip was that being on my own forced me to pay more attention to where I was going.
 Clearly as I described above, I am a lost cause when it comes to directions, or so I thought.
 Aside from that one incident in Rome on my first night, I successfully managed to navigate through the rest of my travels without a hitch, something that I still remind my friends of today.
 Whether they believe me or not is a different story.

-For more travel tips, check out Departful’s Travel Tips section.
+For more travel tips or to learn more about how to travel solo, check out Departful’s Travel Tips section.